DedZago/md-img-paste.vim/README.md

 Yet simple tool to paste images into latex files

 ## Use Case
-You are editing a latex file and have an image on the clipboard and want to paste it into the document.
-Instead of first copying it to that directory, you want to do it with a single `<leader>p` key press in Vim.
-So it hooks `<leader>p`, checks if you are editing a latex file, saves the image from the clipboard to the location  `Images/image1.png`, and inserts
+An image on the clipboard gets "pasted" into the .tex document being edited: the plugin hooks `<leader>p`, checks if a latex file is being edited, saves the image from the clipboard to the location  `Images/image1.png`, and inserts

 ```
 \begin{figure}[H]
     \centering
     \includegraphics[width=0.8\textwidth]{Images/image1.png}
-    \caption{}
+    \caption{image1}
-    \label{fig:}
+    \label{fig:image1}
 \end{figure}
 ```
 into the file.